-(S) Employees own a kind of virtual Huawei stock, which they cannot transfer to others.
-If the employee leaves the company when s/he has not reached the necessary seniority level to keep the shares, Huawei buys them back (Zhong, R. 2019)
+4 Employees own a kind of virtual Huawei stock, which they cannot transfer to others.
+If the employee leaves the company when she has not reached the necessary seniority level to keep the shares, Huawei buys them back (Zhong, R. 2019).

-Huawei began as a seller of private branch exchanges (PBX) and evolved into a global giant in telecommunications equipment and smartphones.
-The firm's history can be divided into three stages (Muralidhara and Faheem, 2019 & Li Sun, 2009).
-The first stage, from 1987 to 1992, marks its consolidation in, and dominance of, the Chinese market for low-cost PBX products and motherboards.
-Unlike other potential rival companies, which focused their business in urban markets, Huawei started in the periphery of China focused on rural areas where it faced little competition.
+Huawei started in the periphery of China focused on rural areas where it faced little competition.
 Once it had secured its business in the Chinese countryside and learnt by doing, the company expanded into cities and, only then, the entire country.
 Unlike other Chinese telecom firms, which typically acted as agents of Western companies, Huawei invested heavily in its own R&D from the beginning, distributing its products into the growing Chinese market.
 These novel strategies combined with intelligent marketing campaigns gave Huawei a dominant position at home within a short period of time, overtaking leading competitors such as French Alcatel and Chinese Shanghai Bell.